DanielC2008/chinook-database/queries.md

 Provide a query that shows the total sales per country.
 Which country's customers spent the most?

+SELECT BillingCountry, COUNT(Total) AS "Total Sales" FROM Invoice
+GROUP BY BillingCountry

+SELECT BillingCountry, COUNT(Total) AS "Total Sales" FROM Invoice
+GROUP BY BillingCountry
+ORDER BY "Total Sales" DESC
+LIMIT 1

 Provide a query that shows the most purchased track of 2013.

 Provide a query that shows the top 5 most purchased tracks over all.